aparajita/active4d-st3/README.md

-Active4D-Sublime
+Active4D-ST3
 ================

-**IMPORTANT**: This package only supports Sublime Text 3 build 3100 and later, which is currently a [dev build](https://www.sublimetext.com/3dev).
+**IMPORTANT**: This package only supports Sublime Text 3 build 3100 and later.

 ---